 What are some of the required documents for an FHA loan?

-After you have been conditionally approved, you are ready to start the FHA loan process!
+If you are conditionally approved, you are ready to start the FHA loan process!
 Be prepared to provide the following information to your loan specialist when you apply for an FHA loan:

-Additional information will be needed, but having this information ready will help you get started.
+Additional information may be needed, but having this information ready will help you get started.

 Not ready to apply for a loan just yet?
-Check out our Guide for Homebuyers to learn more about the mobile home loan process, see tips for first-time homebuyers and more!
+Check out our Guide for Homebuyers to learn more about the manufactured home loan process, see tips for first-time homebuyers and more!

 *All loan programs are subject to credit approval.